devyanshiiii21/Learning-Python/README.md

 # Learning-Python
-This reppository contains mini projects to get familiar with Python functions
+This repository contains mini projects to get familiar with Python functions